Dirowa/training-material/topics/data-science/tutorials/sql-basic/tutorial.md

 know something just about the site names beginning with "DR" we can use the `LIKE` keyword.
 The percent symbol acts as a wildcard, matching any characters in that place.
-It can be used at the beginning, middle, or end of the string:
+It can be used at the beginning, middle, or end of the string Click ([here](https://www.w3schools.com/sql/sql_wildcards.asp) for more wildcard examples:

 ```sql
 SELECT * FROM Visited WHERE site LIKE 'DR%';